Amutorch X9 Flashlight Review

 Short Review

 I’d recommend buying other lights instead of this one.
-It’s a neat light, and has some things you might not find elsewhere (larger head with a triple), but the absolutely unregulated output on Turbo (and even high, for that matter) make this a no-buy for me.
+It’s a neat light, and has some things you might not find elsewhere (larger head with a triple), but the absolutely unregulated output on Turbo (and even high, for that matter) makes this a no-buy for me.
 Unless you really know you want a light to get over 70°C, then look elsewhere.
 (Buy two FW3A’s, and use them at the same time!)

 Long Review